flyfox141/flyfox141.github.io/_pages/students.md

 author_profile: true
 ---

 We are actively looking for **_self-motivated_** Ph.D./M.Sc./undergraduate students to join our research team.
 I have been working on computer networks and distributed systems for several years.
 Particularly, we are highly interested in space-air-ground integrated networks.
 Also, We enjoy building practical real-world systems and getting them deployed in diverse network environments.
+For more information, please refer to our [website](inc.fudan.edu.cn/incenglish/).

 **We expect the following from our students:**
 * A strong passion for exploring challenging problems in the field of computer networks or communication science.